-Typical Job Requirements and Qualifications
+What Are Job Requirements and Job Qualifications?

 When you review job ads, you will often notice references to the qualifications for the position - or the job requirements.
-Those qualifications are deemed by the employer as essential to satisfactory performance in that job.
+The employer deems those qualifications as essential to satisfactory performance in that job.

 Job requirements may include specific skills, types and amounts of work experience, personal qualities, educational credentials, professional certifications, or areas of knowledge.
-Job postings also may state that some other skills, experience, or credentials are preferred, but not required.
+Job postings may also state that some other skills, experience, or credentials are preferred but not required.

 Employers try to be as specific as possible when listing job requirements in order to reduce the pool of applicants.
 They want candidates who are as close a match as possible to the job requirements in order to streamline the application process.

-Requirements might also mention a combination of skills and a knowledge base that the employer is seeking, e.g. application of mechanical engineering designs to power systems.
+Requirements might also mention a combination of skills and a knowledge base that the employer is seeking, e.g., application of mechanical engineering designs to power systems.

 Years of Experience

 The employer will list the educational requirements for the job in the job posting.
 In some cases, related work experience, known as equivalent experience, may be substituted for some or all of the educational requirements.

-Matching Your Qualifications to the Job Requirements
+Match Your Qualifications to the Job Requirements

 It’s important to take the time to show the hiring manager that you’re a match for the job requirements.
 Before you apply for a job, you should carefully review the requirements for the position, and reference as many of your corresponding qualifications as possible in your job application, cover letter and resume, and during job interviews.
-Here is more information on how to match your qualifications to a particular job description.

-Applying if You Don’t Have All the Job Requirements
+When You Don’t Have All the Job Requirements

 Even though a qualification might be listed as a requirement, you should still consider applying for attractive positions if you possess most, but not all, of the requirements.
 Often, job listings include a long list of requirements, some of which are much more important to the job than others.